dimipapaioan/ufocus/README.md

 pip install -r requirements.txt
 ```

-Once the dependencies of μFocus have been installed, run the application:
+Once the dependencies of μFocus have been installed, download the code in this repository and run the application:
 ```
 python ufocus/main.py
 ```

-## Build
+# Build using Nuitka
-To build from source, install [Nuitka](https://github.com/Nuitka/Nuitka) with pip in the environment
+To build a binary distribution from source, install [Nuitka](https://github.com/Nuitka/Nuitka) with pip in the environment where the dependencies of μFocus are also installed:
 ```
 pip install nuitka
 ```

-and run the following command:
+Run the following command to produce a binary distribution:
 ```
 nuitka ufocus/main.py --standalone --remove-output --enable-plugin=pyside6 --user-package-configuration-file=pypylon.yml --output-dir=deployment --noinclude-qt-translations --windows-icon-from-ico=icons/icon3_256.png
 ```
 This will create a folder named ```main.dist``` in the deployment folder.
 The application can be executed with the ```main.exe``` inside that folder.
+For other options, check the [documentation](https://nuitka.net/) of Nuitka.

 ### Build application icons using the QResource system
 ```